zaphosting/docs/docs/dedicated-windows-fs-25.md

 ## Introduction

-Do you have a Windows Dedicated Server and you want to install the Farming Simulator Dedicated Server 2025 service on it?
+Do you have a Windows VPS/Dedicated Server and you want to install the Farming Simulator Dedicated Server 2025 service on it?
 You are in the right place.
 In this guide, we will explain the step by step process of installing this service on your server.

 ## Preparation

-In order to host a Farming Simulator 2025 dedicated server, you must have a Windows server ready alongside a valid game license to run the dedicated server.
+In order to host a Farming Simulator 2025 dedicated server, you must have a Windows server ready alongside a valid game license to run the VPS/Dedicated Server.

 Before proceeding with the installation, connect to your Windows Server through Remote Desktop (RDP).
 Use our [Initial Access (RDP)](vserver-windows-userdp.md) guide if you need help doing this.

 ### Game License

-In order to host the dedicated server on your Windows server, you must own a digital copy of Farming Simulator 2025 directly from the [Farming Simulator](https://www.farming-simulator.com/buy-now.php) website.
+In order to host the VPS/Dedicated Server on your Windows server, you must own a digital copy of Farming Simulator 2025 directly from the [Farming Simulator](https://www.farming-simulator.com/buy-now.php) website.

 ![](https://screensaver01.zap-hosting.com/index.php/s/F7j4opS3tXZKSHs/preview)

-You cannot use the same license key as the one you are playing the game on, therefore you will need to purchase a **second** copy of the game just for your Dedicated Server.
+You cannot use the same license key as the one you are playing the game on, therefore you will need to purchase a **second** copy of the game just for your VPS/Dedicated Server.

 :::info Steam Game License
-It is possible to use a Steam game license to host your dedicated server, however this can be very inconvenient as it would mean that you are forced to run the Steam client at all times in the background.
+It is possible to use a Steam game license to host your VPS/Dedicated Server, however this can be very inconvenient as it would mean that you are forced to run the Steam client at all times in the background.
 This will also mean that you cannot play any other game on any other system using the same Steam account due to the limitations of Steam.
 Therefore, we highly recommend you purchase a standalone key directly on the website instead to avoid this hassle.

 However, if you do plan to use a **Steam** license, you should instead install the files through Steam as usual and skip to the **Dedicated Server Setup** section of the guide.
 :::

 Once you have purchased a digital version from the website, you will receive a product code via the email address that you provided during checkout.
-You will need this license key in the following section to access the game download and also to validate your dedicated server during setup.
+You will need this license key in the following section to access the game download and also to validate your VPS/Dedicated Server during setup.

 ## Installation